 How to Prepare: Break the egg and drop the contents into a small, clean jar.
 Add the oil, close the jar with a lid, and shake the contents vigorously until they combine completely.
 Add clove oil last as a preservative to help prevent quick spoilage.
 Strain the mixture through two layers of cheesecloth into another jar.

 How to Use: This emulsion can be thinned with water and is less oily than other emulsions.
 Grind pigment paste into the emulsion, but only enough to use in one painting session.
 This paint can be used directly on gesso panels, or wet-into-wet on fresh oil paint.

 Egg-Resin-Oil Emulsion of P. Kemerova

 Here is an emulsion that embodies all of the qualities of egg, dammar and oil in one paint.
-The poppy-seed oil is light in color, slows the drying time of this emulsion and yellows less than stand oil.
+The safflower oil is light in color, slows the drying time of this emulsion and yellows less than bodied oil.

 |EGG YOLK||2 average-sized eggs|

 |BODIED LINSEED OIL||1/8 volume of egg shell|

 |SAFFLOWER OIL||1/8 volume of eggshell|

 How to Prepare: Separate the egg yolk from the white, discarding the white and placing the yolk in the palm of your hand.
 Pass the yolk gently from one palm to the other, drying the empty palm.
 When the yolk sac becomes fairly dry, pick up the yolk between your thumb and forefinger and hold it over a clean, small jar.
 Puncture the yolk sac and drain it into the jar, avoiding to deposit any sac into the jar.